Wildsong/docker-caddy-proxy/README.md

 Copy sample.env to .env and edit.

-Create the swarm-scoped network (works for compose or swarm)
+Create the swarm-scoped network (works for compose or swarm) (I can't remember, I think I ended up not using swarm scoping.)

 ```bash
 docker network create -d overlay proxy
 ```

+### The Cloudflare path

 Generate an API token at Cloudflare.
 The token needs Zone-Zone-Read and Zone-DNS-Edit.